Topic-Specific Classifiers are Better Relevance Judges than Prompted LLMs: Conclusion

 \section{Conclusion}

-The assumption that unjudged documents are non-relevant can lead to unreliable and incomparable results, especially as retrieval model effectiveness becomes far better than systems that contributed to judgment pools.
-We address this through topic-specific judge adapters: LoRA-based finetuning of pretrained rankers that deliberately overfit to individual assessors' relevance criteria for individual topics.
-Aligning the predictions of pre-trained ranking models with topic-specific judgments addresses key limitations of previous work, specificially LLM-as-a-judge, namely circularity, amplification of biases, and extreme resource usage.
-Instead, offer both a reliable and scalable approach to extend shallow pools to greater depth through automatic judgment.
+The assumption that unjudged documents are non-relevant can lead to unreliable and incomparable results, especially as retrieval models improve beyond the systems that contributed to judgment pools.
+However, using LLM-as-a-judge approaches instead to extend the labeled pool yields poor agreement with human judgment.

+We address this shortcoming through topic-specific judge adapters: LoRA-based fine-tuning of pretrained rankers that deliberately overfit to individual assessors' relevance criteria for individual topics.
+Aligning the predictions of pre-trained ranking models with topic-specific judgments addresses key limitations of previous LLM-based approaches, namely circularity, amplification of biases, and extreme resource usage.
+Judge adapters offer a reliable and scalable way to extend shallow pools to greater depth through automatic judgment.

+Our experiments across three test collections demonstrate that judge adapters trained on as few as 64--256 examples per topic achieve strong correlation with ground truth system rankings, reaching $\rho \geq 0.96$ for NDCG, Precision, and Recall at $k = 50$, with more moderate but consistent advantages at $k = 10$ ($\rho \geq 0.84$).
+Paired significance tests confirm that adapters significantly outperform all LLM-as-a-judge configurations at higher evaluation depths ($p < 0.001$), while differences at $k = 10$ are in favor of adapter approaches but not always statistically significant.
+Judge adapters further exhibit substantially higher agreement with ground truth labels (Krippendorff's $\alpha = 0.81$--$0.88$ vs.\ $0.32$--$0.58$ for LLMs).
+Notably, reasoning-capable LLMs do not outperform simpler models on this task, suggesting relevance judgment is a calibration task rather than a reasoning task.
+While LLMs maintain moderately high system ranking correlations (up to $\rho = 0.90$ for the most effective configurations), they systematically over-label documents as relevant.
+Yet, they do so consistently across systems, preserving relative orderings.